Requirements & Credit Information

 Environmental Science

-Suggested school year in which to take exam: Students should take the AP exam in May of the year in which they take the course, which is either their junior or senior year.
+Suggested school year in which to take the exam: Students should take the AP exam in May of the year in which they take the course, which is either their junior or senior year.

 Additional expectations, if any, to prepare for exam: Much of the material for the AP exam is covered in the Earth Systems and Ecological Design course.
 However, students will need to spend additional time outside of class studying those topics not included in the ESED course.
 Students taking the AP Exam in Environmental Science can expect to see multiple choice as well as free response questions that test student ability to design experiments, analyze and interpret data, think analytically and apply concepts to solving environmental problems.